iamdestinychild/30-Days-DSA-Challenge/CONTRIBUTING.md

     - Create a folder with the name of the problem or issues you are solving (26-Remove-Duplicates-from-Sorted-Array) It should be clear.
     - Create a folder that states the language you are using to solve the problem (python, c#, c++, c, python, javascript, any of your choice).
-    - In the language folder create a README.md file that sates how to startup the file
+    - Create a README.md file that sates how to startup the file
-    - In the language folder create a solution.md file that has the question how how you solved it
+    - Create a PROBLEM.md file that has the question and how you solved it if you like to do so
     - In the language folder take a screenshot of the success message when you solved the problem on leetcode or hackerrank

 5. **Make changes and commit:**